znzhao/Core/Macroeconomics.md

    $$
    q' = H(q) = q
    $$
-   Note: Since we are solving the Steady State Equilibrium, the bond price does not change, the consumer in the model would just use $q' = q$ to forecast the bond price in next period.
+   Since we are solving the Steady State Equilibrium, the bond price does not change, the consumer in the model would just use $q' = q$ to forecast the bond price in next period.
 2. Markets clears, which means:
    $$
    C = \sum_a\sum_yc\mu(a,y),\space A = \sum_a\sum_ya\mu(a,y)=0